USS Kitty Hawk riot: The aft mess deck and a pistol drawn

-The flight and hanger decks
+The flight and hangar decks

-After the incident on the mess deck, Captain Townsend ordered Carlucci to post increased security on the flight and hanger decks.
+After the incident on the mess deck, Captain Townsend ordered Carlucci to post increased security on the flight and hangar decks.
 Carlucci organized his Marines into "three-man patrols...with night sticks and whistles."
-He also ordered a "12-man reaction force" to standby "just below the hanger deck."
+He also ordered a "12-man reaction force" to standby "just below the hangar deck."
 He told them to protect aircraft and other equipment and "to break up groups of more than three."
 This last order was very unusual as men onboard the ship would often gather in larger groups while working, eating and relaxing.

 Only Black sailors

 More, the order ended up being interpreted and carried out by the Marines as an order to separate only groups of Black sailors.
 Commander Cloud, confirmed this in his testimony at a court-martial proceeding: